miso-lims/walkthroughs/3-0-libraries.md

 The index can be changed on either the individual library page or the bulk edit page.

 1. From _Tracking_, _Library_, select the library that needs to be changed.
 1. If necessary, change _Index Family_.
-If selected, the indices will be erase.
+If selected, the indices will be erased.
-1. Select the correct index under _Indicies_.
-If the family supports it, another drop down will appear.
+1. Select the correct index under _Indices_.
+If the index family supports dual barcoding, another drop down will appear.

 ## What if I assign a library to the wrong parent aliquot?
 Please email gsi@oicr.on.ca or file a JIRA ticket in GSI Common to get assistance from the MISO team.